 READ ALSO: Working in Denmark: Unions and A-kasse

 International Workers' Day was celebrated for the first time in 1890 in Copenhagen’s Fælledparken, which remains the quintessential location for speeches by both union leaders and politicians to this day.

 Labour Day in Copenhagen in 1957.
 Photo: Ulf Nilsen/Ritzau Scanpix

 It wouldn’t be May 1st without speeches, and the very first was held by Jens Jensen, chairman of Copenhagen’s unions at the end of the 19th century.
 The demand for an eight-hour working day continued as the main theme of Labour Day well into the 20th century, according to Fagbladet 3F.

 Later, politicians, particularly on the “red” side of the Danish political spectrum, began to use the occasion to appeal to workers.
-In 2013, for example, former prime minister Helle Thorning Schmidt was whistled and booed in front of a restive crowd in Aarhus amid criticism of what at the time was perceived to be the increasingly liberal policies of her Social Democrat-led government.
+In 2013, for example, former prime minister Helle Thorning-Schmidt was whistled and booed by a restive crowd in Aarhus amid criticism of what at the time was perceived to be the increasingly liberal policies of her Social Democrat-led government.

 Anthems and banners

 Singing in chorus, an activity that Danes do not need much encouragement to partake in, is closely connected to Labour Day.
 While anthems in Fælledparken no longer take place, local unions still have anthems.
-Old socialist anthems like The International and Danish favourites like Sådan er Kapitalismen or Når jeg ser et rødt flag smælde are not an uncommon sight on social media on May 1st.
+Old socialist anthems like The International and Danish favourites such as Sådan er Kapitalismen or Når jeg ser et rødt flag smælde ('When I See a Red Flag') are not an uncommon sight on social media on May 1st.

-Red banners, meanwhile, mark out the political message of Danish Labour Day gatherings.
+Red banners, meanwhile, mark out political messages as well as union and trade affiliations on Danish Labour Day gatherings.